Zilliqa/Scilla-Cookbook/docs/recipes/scilla-recipes/nonfungible.md

 #### ZRC-7 external_url example

-Projects can take advantage of the external_url field to store project specific information
+Projects can take advantage of the external_url field to store project specific information which is written once for a contract to prevent duplication on token metadata.

 ```js
 {